 Zambezi Sunrise has also provided computers and been instrumental in the setting up of an IT room at the school.
 These not only assist with learning – one of our trustees has helped move the administration of the school from a handwritten system onto the computers which will greatly increase the efficiency of the school administration going forward.

-We are pleased to say that with the provision of further whiteboards every class in the school now has a whiteboard – something that cuts down on the dust in extremely crowded classrooms.
+We are pleased to say that with the provision of further whiteboards every class in the school now has a whiteboard – at both the old and new sites – something that cuts down on the dust in extremely crowded classrooms.